stew-anderson/blog/_posts/2025-11-10-how-i-stay-current-as-a-tech-leader-without-burning-out.markdown

 - The interest from the team.
 - Or my own personal curiosity (least priority).

-An example that I've pushed up the priority list is, of course, AI cli tooling.
-That's not surprising, as AI, agents and techniques are plentiful in that column, however as a side note, they are accelerating through the priority list.
+An example that I've pushed up the priority list is, of course, AI cli tooling, where it can streamline processes and workflows (side win: just getting it to summarise what's changed for a commit message).
+That's not surprising either, as AI, agents and techniques are plentiful in that column, but also they all seem to be accelerating up the priority list.

 ### Switching from "nice to know" to "need to know NOW"
 These are the triggers that move that tech up the priority list: